What’s the truth about ascension for me? The truth is: We don’t really know when it’ll happen. We don’t really know how.

 There was a story about one of a guru’s disciples who attained a high level of samadhi (trance state).
 He lived just long enough to kiss the guru’s feet and then died.

 Ramakrishna says that, if we achieve a high level of enlightenment (probably Sahaja or what Ramakrishna called “vijnana”), our bodies last only twenty-one days.

 But this generation isn’t meant to experience ascension and die.
 We’re meant to take our physical bodies with us.
 That being the case, we have to stay within their tolerance limits.

 Moreover, it isn’t just lightworkers who’ll ascend.
 It’s the whole planet.
 If we went too fast, the changes they perceived in themselves might drive some people mad with anxiety.

 I feel confident in leaving acension in the hands of the Company of Heaven, which includes us lightworkers.
 We play our part too.

-I’ve been taking up one of Kathleen’s spiritual practices: Forgiveness.
-And just having forgiven one person in my life created such space.
 There are things that create space and things that close it down.
 Worrying about the future closes it down.